codingMustache/codingMustache/README.md

 ## Joke of the Day

-It doesn't matter how much you push the envelope.
-It will still be stationary.
+What did Romans use to cut pizza before the rolling cutter was invented?
+Lil Caesars

 ## Daily Trivia

-Which SQL keyword is used to fetch data from a database?
+When did the online streaming service &quot;Mixer&quot; launch?
- 1. EXEC
+ 1. 2009
- 2. INDEX
+ 2. 2013
- 3. VALUES
+ 3. 2016
- 4. SELECT
+ 4. 2011

 <details>
   <summary>Answer</summary>
-  SELECT
+  2016
 </details>